fukurosan/Jhaystack/docs/extraction.md

 > ## BY_VALUE (default)

-This strategy searches for any values that match the search criteria.
-If multiple properties on the same object match the criteria then Jhaystack will return these as multiple results.
+This strategy treats each value as a separate document.
+In other words, if multiple properties on the same object match the criteria then Jhaystack will return these as multiple results.

 Consider if you executed a search for "jhaystack" on the following object:
 ```javascript